 The last four river fords come quickly as the trail meanders alongside the river, trekking through its boulder-filled banks at crossings 15 (4.5 miles), 16, 17 and 18 (4.8 miles).
-The Conasauga River Trail travels past an intersection with the Cohutta Panther Creek Trail at 4.9 miles and passes a large campsite at 5 miles before climbing a tall, pine-shaded ridge.
+The hike passes an intersection with the Cohutta Panther Creek Trail at 4.9 miles and passes a large campsite at 5 miles before climbing a tall, pine-shaded ridge.
 The trail crosses Tearbritches Creek and passes an intersection with the Tearbritches Trail at 5.25 miles, reaching Bray Field.
-Campsites are scattered throughout Bray Field’s shady, relatively flat expanse, the former site of a homestead.
+Campsites scatter throughout Bray Field’s shady, relatively flat expanse, the former site of a homestead.

-The hike reaches a campsite and a second Hickory Creek Trail intersection at Little Rough Creek at 6.6 miles, completing the southern half of the Conasauga River Trail.
-From here, the Conasauga River Trail hikes 6 miles and through 20 additional river crossings to reach the trail’s northern trailhead.
-This adventure doubles back on its outbound trek, crossing the Conasauga River an additional 18 times to return to the Betty Gap trailhead.
-The return hike is steeply uphill after the final Conasauga River crossing at mile 12 – but the hike’s incredible beauty makes it well worth the workout.
-The trail reaches the Betty Gap trailhead at 13.2 miles, completing the hike.
+The hike reaches a campsite and a second Hickory Creek Trail intersection at Little Rough Creek at 6.6 miles, completing the trail’s southern half.
+From here, the northern half of the Conasauga River Trail fords 20 additional river crossings to reach the northern trailhead.
+This adventure doubles back on its outbound route, crossing the river an additional 18 times to return to the Betty Gap trailhead.
+The return hike is steeply uphill after the final river ford at mile 12, but the forest’s incredible, lush beauty makes it well worth the workout.
+The adventure ends at 13.2 miles, reaching the Betty Gap trailhead.

 Trail safety on the Conasauga River Trail

-Regardless of the river’s flow, there’s a good risk of falling on slippery rocks, losing the trail or any one of many other deep-wilderness injuries or issues on this hike.
-Diving deep in the wilderness, the Conasauga River Trail is far from roads or civilization.
+And the trail presents a good risk of falling on slippery rocks, losing the trail, or many other deep-wilderness injuries or issues.
+Diving deep in the wilderness, this trail is far from roads or civilization.
 Depending on your perspective, this remote hike can be amazing – or if you’re lost or injured, downright scary.
 And the river crossings can be difficult to spot.
-That said, the Conasauga River Trail is an absolutely amazing Cohutta Wilderness adventure for experienced hikers.
-Pack smart (see our hiking gear list and backpacking gear list for our favorite gear), including a paper map and compass.
+That said, it can be an absolutely amazing adventure for experienced hikers.
+If you go, pack smart (check out our hiking gear list and backpacking gear list for our favorite gear), including a paper map and compass.
 Hike with a buddy, tell someone where you’re going, and be prepared for the worst, including the possibility of spending an extra night (or a few!) in the wilderness.
 But enjoy the trail.
 It’s one of our all-time favorite Georgia hikes.